 Aretha and Dolly

 Aretha adopted her dog Dolly two years ago when she was living on the streets of Phoenix, Arizona.
 At the time, Aretha was using heroin and meth.
 Wanting a better life for Dolly was one of the reasons Aretha decided it was time to pursue substance use treatment.
 “It wasn’t fair to her to be out there, living like that,” she says.
-Aretha came to Portland to be closer to her son and got treatment at CCC’s Blackburn Center.
+Aretha came to Portland to be closer to her son and CCC’s Blackburn Center.
 She now lives at Blackburn Center and works for CCC, and Dolly continues to inspire her to stay in recovery.

 “I have to be responsible for someone else besides myself.
 I can’t be on drugs.
 I have to take care of myself, I have to go to work, because I have this dog depending on me,” Aretha says.
 As for Dolly, she’s thriving too.
 “She’s the happiest dog I’ve ever seen.”

 Dolly’s favorite thing to do: Play with other dogs

 Shawn’s wife adopted a puppy for him early on in his recovery, and he named him Odyn.
 Six months later, Odyn is growing bigger every day.
 Shawn and Odyn live at CCC’s Blackburn Center, and Odyn helps Shawn stay committed to recovery.
 “I don’t want to use around him, and have that negatively impact him,” said Shawn.
 Odyn gives him a purpose every day and helps him cope with anxiety and depression.
 “He’s very in tune with what my needs are.
 If I’m struggling, he knows and he takes care of me,” says Shawn.